SeveriArpinen/FULLSTACK_PROJECT/README.md

-This is a repository for the course: Software Development Skills: Full-Stack

-You are currently on branch: Main

-This branch will contain the PROJECT, for the course.
+This branch is for the module React

-Rest of the work will be on different branches.

-These branches will contain the name of the module and the files that were made during that module
+It contains the work done in the React -module